New Forest

 Keep your distance

 Please help reduce animal accidents by driving with extra care on Forest roads.
-Please don't feed the ponies and pigs, the Forest is home to many grazing animals and wildlife that can be made ill from discarded food and litter that people leave behind.
+It's a fineable offence to feed the free roaming animals.
+The Forest is home to many grazing animals and wildlife that can be made ill from discarded food and litter that people leave behind.
 Please help us keep the New Forest a tidy place for people and safe place for animals by being responsible and taking your litter home.

 Park and drive responsibly